Strega Nona

 Strega Nona is a children's picture book written and illustrated by Tomie dePaola.
-If considered as a folktale, the story is Aarne-Thompson type 565, the Magic Mill.
 It concerns Strega Nona and her helper, Big Anthony.
-The name "Strega Nona" resembles the Italian phrase for "Grandma Witch", though the accurate Italian rendering would be "Nonna Strega", with the words reversed and "Nonna" spelled with a double "n".
-However, while in standard Italian the word "nona" (with a single "n") would mean "ninth", it is also a common dialectal form for grandma, particularly used in northern regions.
 The book, which is likely dePaola's best-known work, was published in 1975 and won a Caldecott honor in 1976.
 It was one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.
 Strega Nona has been challenged or banned in some children's libraries in the United States because it depicts magic and witchcraft in a positive light.

 Plot

 Strega Nona is a wise woman and witch doctor who lives in Calabria, in southern Italy.
 Because she is getting old, Strega Nona employs a young man named Big Anthony to do household chores.
 One night, Big Anthony observes Strega Nona singing to her magic pasta pot to produce large amounts of pasta, but he fails to notice that she blows three kisses to the pot to stop the pasta production.

 Big Anthony shares his discovery with the townsfolk the next day, but he is laughed at.
 Two days later, while Strega Nona is visiting her friend Strega Amelia, Big Anthony sings to the pasta pot and successfully conjures up large amounts of pasta, which he serves to the townsfolk.
 Since Big Anthony cannot stop the pot from cooking, however, the pasta gradually covers Strega Nona's house and nearly floods the entire town.
 Disaster is averted when Strega Nona returns and immediately blows the three kisses to stop the pot's cooking; she punishes Big Anthony by making him eat all of the pasta.